canonical/k8s-snap/docs/src/capi/howto/external-etcd.md

 To follow this guide, you will need:

 - Clusterctl
-- A CAPI management cluster
+- A CAPI management cluster initialized with the infrastructure, bootstrap and control plane providers of your choice
-- Initialize ClusterAPI
-- Installed CRDs
 - Secured 3-node etcd deployment

 Please refer to the [getting-started][getting-started] for instructions.